ashejim/C964/_sources/intro.md

 :::

 :::{warning}
 On 9/25/2023, C964 was updated to a new version (SIM3).
-Though the rubirc and task directions were reworded, **the actual requirements and their assessment criteria are unchanged.** Over the next month, this website will be revised to better align with the new version, but all the information here is still relevant.
+Though the rubric and task directions were reworded, **the actual requirements and their assessment criteria are unchanged.** Over the next month, this website will be revised to better align with the new version, but all the information here is still relevant.
 :::

 <!-- :::{warning}